x

 More () »

-Northern Lights possible later this week: Here's the best chance to see them
+Northern Lights possible the next several nights: Here's the best chance to see them

 A strong geomagnetic storm has been detected from an unusually strong solar flare.
 Chief meteorologist Chris Vickers breaks down when you may see the lights.

-TOLEDO, Ohio — A dazzling display of the Northern Lights is possible later this week after the eruption of a massive solar flare that has been detected by the Space Weather Prediction Center.
+TOLEDO, Ohio — A dazzling display of the Northern Lights is possible later this week after a series of solar eruptions and massive solar flares that has been detected by the Space Weather Prediction Center.

 On Oct.
 1, a strong (R3) solar flare erupted from the Active Region 3842 on the sun.
 To date, this was the second strongest solar flare so far in the Solar Cycle 25.